-Although the LM-CR is in itself an interpretable model, we would like to interpret the additional predicting power of the CNN score in terms of medical conditions of the patients.
-Hence, we study the pattern recognition performed by the CNN, and make it interpretable via a Saliency Map Order Equivalent (SMOE) scale \cite[]{mundhenk2019efficient}, an algorithm that describes the statistics of the activated feature maps of the hidden layers of the network.
-By the SMOE scale we can visualize the regions of the input data with the highest \emph{saliency} for the prediction.
-Hence, we extract subsets of the signal with the highest cumulative saliency, in order to perform a data-driven clustering of patients who are more likely to experience the outcome in the fore-coming prediction window.
+Although the LM-CR is in itself an interpretable model, we would like to interpret the additional predicting power of the CNN score in terms of the medical conditions of the patients.
+Thus, we studied the pattern recognition performed by the CNN and made it interpretable via a Saliency Map Order Equivalent (SMOE) scale \cite[]{mundhenk2019efficient}; an algorithm that describes the statistics of the activated feature maps of the hidden layers of the network.
+By the SMOE scale, we could visualize the regions of the input data with the highest \emph{saliency} for the prediction.
+Hence, we extracted subsets of the signal with the highest cumulative saliency, to perform a data-driven clustering of patients who are more likely to experience the outcome in the fore-coming prediction window.
 This approach represents a proof of concept for future applications of our method.

-In order to illustrate the methodology, we focus on healthcare-associated infections in patients admitted to an ICU, where they are a major cause of morbidity and mortality \cite[]{mortalityICU, maki2008nosocomial}.
+In order to illustrate the methodology, we focused on healthcare-associated infections in patients admitted to an ICU, where they were a major cause of morbidity and mortality \cite[]{mortalityICU, maki2008nosocomial}.
 Therefore, early identification of infectious events could help physicians in the prevention and management of infectious complications in the ICU \cite[]{dantes2018combatting}.
 Moreover, the dynamic prediction of nosocomial infections is a modeling challenging task.
-In fact, the establishment of the presence of infection is not straightforward, and the exact time of infection onset cannot be directly observed.
-Hence, a method that can predict an approaching infection, might give to the partitioners valuable lead time to intervene.
+The establishment of the presence of infection is not straightforward, and the exact time of infection onset cannot be directly observed.
+Hence, a method that can predict an approaching infection, might give the partitioners valuable lead time to intervene.